Wander Franco signs $182-million, 11-year contract with Tampa Bay Rays

-ST. PETERSBURG, Fla. – Wander Franco and the Tampa Bay Rays have finalized an $182 million, 11-year contract that includes a club option for the 2033 season.
+ST. PETERSBURG, Fla. – Wander Franco and the Tampa Bay Rays have finalized an 11-year, $182 million contract that includes a club option for the 2033 season.

-The shortstop’s deal, which could be worth up to $223 million if the club option is exercised and incentives are reached, was announced Saturday.
+The shortstop’s deal could be worth up to $223 million if the club option is exercised and incentives are reached.

 “This is a great day for Wander and for the Rays, and is evidence of the mutual trust between Wander and our organization,” Rays principal owner Stuart Sternberg said in a statement.
 “We are committed to fielding competitive teams year in and year out, and we all expect that Wander’s presence and contributions will play a large part in maintaining our standard of excellence.”